everilae/babel-plugin-transform-jsx-i18n/README.md

 - Message extractor – initially target [gettext][5] catalogs.
 - Automatically inject `Message`, if needed.
 - `Message` and other runtime parts should perhaps have their own package.
+- Improve `Message` format parser and add escaping support.
+Currently it is impossible to output translated text with parameters/markup that would contain escaped placeholders as text.

 ## Contributors